-The RSPCA is appealing for information after a guinea pig was abandoned in a carrier bag in the car park of a supermarket.
+The RSPCA is appealing for information after an emaciated and very poorly cat was dumped in a field in Tamworth.

-A member of the public found the small animal at Asda in Minworth, Sutton Coldfield, on Saturday evening, and contacted the RSPCA.
+A member of the public found the dog’s body on Saturday evening (31 March), in Arley Road, Saltley, and contacted the RSPCA.